-- When a client disconnects from a cluster and connects to a new one the InitialMemberEvent and CLIENT_CHANGED_CLUSTER events are fired. - When switching clusters, the client reuses its UUID. - The client's listener service re-registers its listeners to the new cluster; the listener service opens a new connection to all members in the current member list and registers the listeners for each connection. - The client's Near Caches and Continuous Query Caches are cleared when the client joins a new cluster successfully. - If the new cluster's partition size is different, the client is rejected by the cluster.
-The client is not able to connect to a cluster with different partition count.
+- When a client disconnects from a cluster and connects to a new one the InitialMemberEvent and CLIENT\CHANGED\CLUSTER events are fired. - When switching clusters, the client reuses its UUID. - The client's listener service re-registers its listeners to the new cluster; the listener service opens a new connection to all members in the current member list and registers the listeners for each connection. - The client's Near Caches and Continuous Query Caches are cleared when the client joins a new cluster successfully. - If the new cluster's partition size is different, the client is rejected by the cluster.
+The client is not able to connect to a cluster with different partition count. - Blue-green mechanism is NOT supported and it fail-fasts if the partition counts of the alternative clusters are not equal.